 We have written about avoidance before so we won’t rehash it all again, but if you think you may be throwing yourself into something (volunteer service or anything else) in an effort to avoid your grief, you should give the article a read.

 Motivation for volunteerism:

-I don’t point this out to dissuade anyone from volunteering, but the implications of the research seems obvious for those who decide to help others in their grief.
-We wrote a post about the special considerations important to grievers who choose to help others in their own grief including boundaries, limitations, and reliving grief related emotions and experiences.
+I don’t point this out to dissuade anyone from volunteering, but the implications of the research seem obvious for those who decide to help others in their grief.
+We wrote a post about the special considerations important to grievers who choose to help others in their own grief including boundaries, limitations, and reliving grief-related emotions and experiences.
 We recommend you check it if you decide to get into this work.

 Feelings of expertise: